crispzips/managingwordpress/README.md

 ## Getting Started

 This tutorial assumes you have already registered with WordPress and generated a site, or had someone help you generate your first site, and now the reins are in your hands.
-If you haven't done so, there are lots of [great tutorials](https://www.siteground.com/tutorials/wordpress/wordpress-installation.htm) to help you with this process.
+If you haven't done so, there are lots of [great tutorials](https://www.siteground.com/tutorials/wordpress/wordpress-installation.htm) to help you with that process.

 ## The Admin View